mathiasertl/django-ca/docs/source/ocsp.rst

 *****************************

-If you have (correctly) configured a :ref:`CA_DEFAULT_HOSTNAME <settings-ca-default-hostname>` and setup the webserver under that URL, you do not have to configure anything to run an OCSP responder.
+If you have (correctly) configured a :ref:`CA_DEFAULT_HOSTNAME <settings-ca-default-hostname>` and setup the web server under that URL, you do not have to configure anything to run an OCSP responder.

-To run the responder you only need to create OCSP responder keys/certificates using a manage.py command:
+To run the responder you only need to create OCSP responder keys/certificates using a :command:`manage.py`
+command:

 .. code-block:: console